 Information request workflow in Privacy Component

-Creating user information request is the key feature of Privacy Tools Suite System.
+Creating user information requests is the key feature of the Privacy Tools Suite System.

 It’s very easy to use even for Joomla beginner.
 You have to remember: Create - Confirm - Process (request).

 Both superuser (admin) and registered users can create a new request.